Lacquer Retarder, Solvent to Slower the Lacquer Drying

 Lacquer retarder is the additive to retard or

-lacquer thinner to make the good flow and smooth film.
-But in the finishing process we may still need to add some lacquer retarder in the application.
-In a certain
+lacquer thinner to make a good flow and smooth film.
+But in the finishing process, you may still need to add some lacquer retarder in the application.
+In certain conditions, when the drying time of lacquer is considered too fast or when slower drying

-Here are some finishing problems can be alleviated by the lacquer retarder.
+Here are some finishing problems that can be alleviated by the lacquer retarder.

 - Blushing.

-If there blushing problem, then we can add some lacquer retarder into the top coat mixture to slow down the drying process.
+If there is a blushing problem, then you can add some lacquer retarder into the top coat mixture to slow down the drying process.
 The slow drying process will allow water vapor trapped in the coating film to release and come out from the film layer.

 - The rough surface of the film layers.

-We can add some lacquer retarder to let the lacquer layer be wet longer.
+You can add some lacquer retarder to let the lacquer layer be wet longer.
 The wet coating layer will accept the dust spray to be mixed and solved with the lacquer.
-There will be no dust spray and the smooth film surface is resulted.
+There will be no dust spray, and the smooth film surface is resulted.

 - Streaking finish

 We can add the lacquer retarder to solve the streaking problem that is caused by too fast drying.
-The addition of retarder in the top coat will slow down the drying time of the top coat layer thus allowing each stroke spray can be fused and well mixed.
+The addition of retarder in the top coat will slow down the drying time of the top coat layer, thus allowing each stroke spray to fuse and be well mixed.

 How to make lacquer retarder?.